Erotic Target Identity Inversion

 - 06Hsu & Bailey (2017), Autopedophilia: Erotic-Target Identity Inversions in Men Sexually Attracted to Children, Psychological Science 28(1):115-123first empirical demonstration that an external attraction pairs with a matching internalized identity inversion, the founding test of ETII theory

-- 07Lawrence (2009), Erotic target location errors, discussed in the Erotic target location error — Wikipedia entry (J. Sex Research 46(2-3):194-215)Anne Lawrence's elaboration of the inward inversions, the 'become what we love' gloss, and extension to plush/fursuit variants
+- 07Lawrence (2009), Erotic Target Location Errors: An Underappreciated Paraphilic Dimension, Journal of Sex Research 46(2-3):194-215 (via Erotic target location error — Wikipedia)Anne Lawrence's elaboration of the inward inversions, the 'become what we love' gloss, and extension to plush/fursuit variants

 - 08Sexual fetishism — Wikipediathe ETLE account of fetishism as the outward-facing form of an erotic target location error